Skip to main content

 Also for: PS Vita, Windows, Xbox One

-My first sessions with 10 Second Ninja X came with the painful realization that I'm too old for this shit.
-"I soon won't be able to finish a game like this", I thought.
-My stiff hands and fingers struggled to keep up with the necessary pace.
-My dulling senses struggled to comprehend what I did wrong and how to rectify it.
-In my darkest moments of despair, I imagined being reduced to playing nothing but Solitaire and Chess in a few years from now.
+My first sessions with 10 Second Ninja X came with the painful realization that I may be too old for this shit.
+“I won’t be able to finish games like this much longer,” I thought.
+My stiff hands struggled to keep up with the required pace.
+My dulled reflexes failed to grasp what I did wrong—or how to fix it.
+In my darkest moments, I pictured a future reduced to nothing but Solitaire and the occasional game of chess.

-The basic idea behind this hardcore, yet charming 2D-puzzle platformer is that you need to beat each level within ten seconds.
-You do so by destroying all the immobile robots before time runs out.
-Assuming the role of a cool cartoon ninja, you're equipped with a sword and three shuriken (throwing stars, y'know), and have the ability to double jump.
+The premise behind this hardcore yet charming 2D puzzle-platformer is brutally simple: clear each level in ten seconds.
+To do so, you must destroy every stationary robot before time runs out.
+Assuming the role of a cool cartoon ninja, you’re armed with a sword, three shuriken (throwing stars, obviously), and a double jump.

 Comments